Axway/agents-webmethods/README_discovery.md

 | STATUS_HEALTHCHECKPERIOD                                           | status.healthCheckPeriod                                            | Time in minutes allotted for services to be ready before exiting the agent.
 Allowed values are from 1 to 5 minutes.                                                                                                                                                                                      | _3m_                                                                 |
 | STATUS_PORT                                                        | status.port                                                         | The port that the healthcheck endpoint will listen on                                                                                                                                                                                                                                                    | _8989_                                                               |

-TODO: Add config details for boomi discovery agent
+TODO: Add config details for Webmethods discovery agent

 ### Supported Cipher Suites